gbmhunter/blog/content/electronics/components/piezoelectric-speakers/_index.md

 ## Multi-layer Piezo Speakers

-Mutli-layer piezo speakers contain more than one vibrating piezo element.
+Multi-layer piezo speakers contain more than one vibrating piezo element.
 The vibrating elements are designed to have different resonant frequency's, and when combined, give a speaker which has a flatter frequency response over the audible range than traditional piezo speakers.

 The bandwidth of multi-layer piezos is usually between 200-500Hz and 20kHz.
 Because of this, they are able to reproduce music and voice much better than a traditional piezos whose frequency response if usually limited to a few hundred hertz either side of a resonant frequency in the 3-4kHz region.

 [PUI Audio](http://www.puiaudio.com/) makes some good quality multi-layer speakers, which can be found on DigiKey.

-## Homemade Piezo Crystals
+## Home-made Piezo Crystals

 You can easily make crystals with a few common household ingredients.
 See the [Piezo Crystal Formation Project](/electronics/projects/piezo-crystal-formation) for more information.

-{{% figure src="2012-07-16-22-21-30.jpg" caption="A large homemade piezo crystal."  width="600px" %}}
+{{% figure src="home-made-piezo-crystal.jpg" caption="A large home-made piezo crystal.
+Photo from 2012."  width="600px" %}}

 ## Examples